Alex Jones Concedes Sandy Hook Attack Was '100% Real'

-Conspiracy theorist Alex Jones testified Wednesday that he now understands it was irresponsible of him to declare the Sandy Hook Elementary School massacre a hoax and that he now believes it was "100% real."
+Conspiracy theorist Alex Jones testified Wednesday that he now understands he was irresponsible to declare the Sandy Hook Elementary School massacre a hoax, and he now believes it was "100% real."

 Speaking a day after the parents of a 6-year-old boy who was killed in the 2012 attack testified about the suffering, death threats and harassment they've endured because of what Jones has trumpeted on his media platforms, the Infowars host told a Texas courtroom that he definitely thinks the attack happened.

-Closing arguments are expected to begin later Wednesday after more testimony from Jones, who has portrayed the lawsuit as an attack on his First Amendment rights.
+During closing arguments, Jones' attorney Andino Reynal said the plaintiffs didn't prove that Jones' actions and words caused actual harm, and that the trial lacked evidence of the harassment, anguish and character defamation that the parents claimed.
+He asked the jurors to award the parents $8 — one dollar for each of the compensation charges they are considering.

+"Alex Jones may not be to our particular taste, but millions of Americans tune in to be informed, to be entertained, to have their voices heard," Reynal said.
+"Speak the truth in your verdict.
+For them.
+And for all Americans."

-Jones is the only person testifying in his own defense.
+Jones was the only person who testified in his own defense.
 His attorney asked him if he now understands it was "absolutely irresponsible" to push the false claims that the massacre didn't happen and no one died.

 Jones said he does, but added, "They (the media) won't let me take it back."